loris-verga/TheDualityOfSimilarity/_includes/intro.md

 ### Causal Analysis between Distance Type & Link Sentiment

 <p>Correlation is nice, but as every stats professor loves to remind us: <em>correlation does not imply causation</em>.
-So let's put on our causal analysis hats and find out if distance actually <strong>causes</strong> negativity—or if we've just been chasing confounders this whole time.</p>
+So let's put on our causal analysis hats and find out if distance actually <strong>causes</strong> negativity, or if we've just been chasing confounders this whole time.</p>

 <ul data-tabs-5>
   <li><a data-tabby-default href="#causal_authorship" style="color: #ff4500;">Authorship Distance</a></li>